 I did a little digging around and decided that even if this was a trend a while back, it doesn’t mean that it can’t still be done or won’t look good.
 So, let’s take a look at these ten of the better-looking websites with a wood texture that I came across.

 This site has a nice wooden textured background combined with 3D illustrated objects.
-It may seem a bit to crowded, but the website design matches the app’s branding and style.
-All in all, I thought this was a pretty clever layout for an app site, good use of icons and a nice color palette.
+It may seem a bit too crowded, but the website design matches the app’s branding and style.
+All in all, I thought this was a pretty clever layout for an app site, with good use of icons, and a nice color palette.

 This is an example of how to use wood textures subtly in web design.
 The wood texture provides a nice contrast and is a good balance of bright and dark.
 This is a realistic website design with 3D photo objects, such as the sushi element at the top of the page, plus the paper texture which makes up the content background for the site.

 This is another great example of a site that combines wood texture with large typography.
 I like the balance of the wooden texture in this site, it’s not overbearing and has just enough to spruce up the page and give the viewer a receptive first impression when the first visit.

 This is an example of how wood textures can be used in modern designs.
 It is a more contemporary approach with a hipster vibe.